Last Updated on

 Tuna, salmon, herring, mackerel, sardines, rainbow trout, tuna, etc. have good amounts of omega-3’s.
 Taking omega’3 pills is good but you need a high dosage, eating fish is the healthiest and best way to get your omega-3’s so don’t waste your money on omega-3 pills.

-So, what’s all this good stuff you’ve been hearing about omega-3’s?
+So, what’s all this good stuff you’ve heard about omega-3’s?

 - Good for your heart.